Is your vision cloudy? Does it become blurrier at night? Your vision may be compromised due to cataracts.

 A cataract is a clouding of the eye's lens.
 The condition causes blurry vision, dulling your ability to see bright colors and decreasing your ability to see well at night.

 Although glasses and contacts can offset the effects to some degree, the only way to treat cataracts is through surgery.
 Using advanced technology, Drs.
-Howard M. Levin and Vincent M. Imbrogno can remove the compromised, clouded lens and replace it with an artificial intraocular lens (IOL) that will restore your ability to see clearly and crisply.
+Howard M. Levin, Vincent M. Imbrogno, Ravinder Sabherwal and Emily Washek can remove the compromised, clouded lens and replace it with an artificial intraocular lens (IOL) that will restore your ability to see clearly and crisply.

 Do I Need Cataract Surgery?

 Cataracts cause your eyes' lenses to become cloudy, causing blurry vision, glares, and other uncomfortable symptoms.